Ghazal 48, Verse 9

 TAMASHA: {8,1}

 This stark verse feels very modern, doesn't it?
 The rose's glory/appearance lures us on, so that we crave to see and enjoy the loveliness of the world, we have a relish for its 'spectacle'.
-But there's no good cheer here, no emphasis on the beauties of nature or the flowers that bloom in the spring.
-The second line is suddenly bleak: the eye should, no matter what, be open.
-We humans should look fate in the eye.
-Although it shouldn't be forgotten that sometimes that eye is a mystical one: on the double sense that tamaashaa , 'spectacle', has for Ghalib, see {8,1}.
+But there's no real good cheer in this verse, no emphasis on the beauties of nature or the flowers that bloom in the spring.
+The second line is suddenly all too ominously bleak: the eye should, 'no matter what', be open.
+We humans ought to look fate in the eye.

-Of course there's also the wordplay of har rang me;N , in every 'color/ style/ mood/ aspect'; 'color' is exactly the chief glory of the rose, and the source of its allure.
-But the rose's color is all too probably a dazzling veneer that coats a darker reality.
+The wordplay of har rang me;N , in every 'aspect/condition/color', is at the center of the verse.
+For 'color' is exactly the chief glory of the rose, and the source of its allure.
+But the rose's color is all too probably an inviting veneer that coats a darker reality.
 It gives us a relish for looking at the world.
-And looking at the world seems to be a kind of grim duty, a requirement of fully human integrity: the eye 'ought to' be open, no matter what kind of reality it is destined to behold.
-(And sometimes, as in {117,1}, wide open eyes will have good effects.)
+But then, looking at the world seems to become a kind of grim or gallant act of noblesse oblige, a requirement of fully human integrity: the eye 'ought to' or 'should' become open, no matter what kind of reality it is destined to behold.
+For a clear example of the potential grimness of har rang me;N , see {78,7}.

-In any case, the other verse of the verse-set, {48,10}, with its imagery of the mirror and the spring greenery, gives a more fruitful and hopeful twist to the idea of looking,
+In any case, the other verse of the verse-set, {48,10}, with its imagery of the mirror and the spring greenery, gives a more fruitful and hopeful twist to the idea of looking.